sebasrodusa/Financial-Analysis-App-Development-4813/README.md

    - Create a "New query"
    - Copy and paste the contents of `database-setup.sql`
    - Run the query
+**Note:** `database-setup.sql` should normally be run only once.
+If you need to rerun it, drop the existing tables or delete your Supabase schema before executing the script again.

 ## Running the Application